mehiskork/gym-app-mvp/docs/architecture.md

 # Architecture

-This document describes the **current implementation architecture** of the Gym App MVP.
+This document describes the **current implementation architecture** of TrainFrame.

 It focuses on system shape, data flow, layering, and technical boundaries.
 It does **not** try to fully document setup, product rules, or the full sync wire protocol.